Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Characteristics of no-ELM and ELM-triggering response by pellet injection

 It is important to emphasize that there is a delay between the ELM onset, the time of $\mathrm{max}(\Sigma_k E_\mathrm{mag})$ and the time slice of the maximum power load onto the outer target ($P_\mathrm{div,out}$).
-Figure~\ref{fig:threshold_08D_12ms}(a) shows the time evolution of $P_\mathrm{div,in/out}$ and of the ablation rate.
-Figure~\ref{fig:threshold_08D_12ms}(b) shows the magnetic/kinetic energies of high toroidal modes, $n=6-12$.
-There is a delay of $\sim0.075$~ms between the ELM onset and time at $\mathrm{max}(\Sigma_k E_\mathrm{mag})$.
-There is a delay of $\sim0.142$~ms between the ELM onset and the peak of $P_\mathrm{div,out}$.
+Figure~\ref{fig:threshold_08D_12ms} shows the time evolution of $P_\mathrm{div,in/out}$, the ablation rate, and the magnetic/kinetic energies of high toroidal modes, $n=10-12$, of the case of medium-sized ($0.8 \times 10^{20}$D) pellet injection at 12 ms. There is a delay of ${\sim0.075~\mathrm{ms}}$ between the ELM onset (defined through the initial drop in the ablation rate) and time at ${\mathrm{max}(\Sigma_k E_\mathrm{mag})}$, and there is further delay of ${\sim0.142~\mathrm{ms}}$ between the ELM onset and the peak of $P_\mathrm{div,out}$.
 The delay in these events is not unexpected as it comes from the distance between separatrix and the divertor target along the magnetic field lines.
 The heat released from the plasma by the pellet-triggered ELM reaches the divertor target with the time scale of parallel heat diffusion along the stochastic field lines.

-Figure~\ref{fig:spectrum_08D} shows the toroidal spectrum of the kinetic and magnetic energies which are time-averaged over the pellet ablation process for the base pellet size (see Table~\ref{table:08D_summary} for detail information).
-In case of ELM triggering (12 ms to 15 ms), the non-linear spectrum is significantly broader than in cases without an ELM being triggered.
-The analysis of the toroidal spectrum is robust.
-The averaging time-windows over the ELM event which is defined by the excitation of high-$n$ modes shows same conclusion.
+Figure~\ref{fig:spectrum_08D} shows the toroidal spectrum of the kinetic and magnetic energies which are time-averaged over the pellet ablation process for the medium-sized pellet (see Table~\ref{table:08D_summary} for detailed information) and for the large pellet.
+In cases of ELM triggering of the medium-sized pellet (12 ms to 15 ms), the non-linear spectrum is significantly broader than in cases without an ELM being triggered (${t_\mathrm{inj.}\leq10~\mathrm{ms}}$).
+The large pellet cases show the broader non-linear spectrum in the pellet injections later than 8 ms. The analysis of the toroidal spectrum is robust towards different ways of performing the time averaging.
+Performing the time-averaging over the duration of the ELM event (defined by the excitation of high-$n$ modes) shows the same conclusion.